 The Fund's current investment strategy is set out below.
-The table also includes the control ranges agreed for rebalancing purposes and therefore the maximum percentage of total Fund assets that it will invest in these asset classes.
-In addition, the Committee have agreed a new Target Asset Allocation, reflecting the likely 'direction of travel' between now and the next actuarial valuation.
+The table also includes the control ranges agreed for re-balancing purposes and therefore the maximum percentage of total Fund assets that it will invest in these asset classes.
+In addition, the Committee have agreed a new long term strategic target asset allocation, reflecting the likely 'direction of travel' between now and the next actuarial valuation, the Fund will take incremental steps in implementing this strategy as suitable investment opportunities become available.

-In line with the Regulations, the authority's investment strategy does not permit more than 5% of the total value of all investments of fund money to be invested in entities which are connected with that authority within the meaning of section 212 of the Local Government and Public Involvement in Health Act 2007".
+In line with the Regulations, the authority's investment strategy does not permit more than 5% of the total value of all investments of Fund money to be invested in entities which are connected with that authority within the meaning of section 212 of the Local Government and Public Involvement in